specpose/software-on-silicon/README.md

 ## [RingBuffer](impl/RingBuffer.cpp)
 This is an implementation of a cached write with a random-access read.
 Templating is not only applied to the signaling hierarchy, but also to structured datatypes.
 The *class hierarchy* makes it easier to separate interfaces from implementation.
 ## [RingBuffer to MemoryController](impl/RingToMemory.cpp)
 This is a combination of the RingBuffer and the MemoryController.
 It has also been tested with memory allocations, but needs extensive modifications.
-Do a diff to the ARAFallback branch to get an idea of how many modifications are necessary.
+Do a diff to the Audio branch to get an idea of how many modifications are necessary.
 ## [MCUController to FPGAController](impl/MCUFPGA.cpp)
 This is an implementation of a serial protocol using only 6 datawires and 2 internally used handshake-like wires to attach an FPGA.
 It maintains compatibility with a standard 8 datawire serial interface.
 The two internally used wires are used to rapidly transfer synchronisation states of DMA memory objects which are mirrored on both the MCU and FPGA top-template controllers.
 ### Installation